 Wear a kimono when greeting the sunrise

-The strong wind is often a bit chilly to go out to in your casual tank top or spaghetti-strapped dresses, especially when it’s immediately after you’ve just gotten out of your warm, comfy bed.
+The strong wind is often a bit chilly to go out in your casual tank top or spaghetti-strapped dresses, especially when it’s immediately after you’ve just gotten out of your warm, comfy bed.
 Pack a kimono in your suitcase.
 It’s a highly versatile piece of clothing you can wear on various occasions.
-A kimono brings that distinct luxurious, tropical touch.
+A kimono brings that distinct, luxurious, tropical touch.
 Put one on as you get out of bed, greet the sunrise and welcome the day.

 Bring some comfortable shirts and sporting gears for trekking

 Visiting some of the most legendary beaches on this planet without a bikini would be a grave mistake.
 Or if you’re not fond of wearing bikinis, bring some comfortable swimsuits you love.
-The beaches you’ll visit on a Flores Komodo Cruise is an experience of a lifetime.
+The beaches you’ll visit on a Flores Komodo Cruise are an experience of a lifetime.
 Do your best to make the most out of it!

 Let the camera out and abandon the phone for a while